Walter Tull: Memorials

-Tull is commemorated on Bay 7 of the Arras Memorial, which commemorates 34,785 soldiers who have no known grave, who died in the Arras sector.
+Tull is commemorated on Bay 7 of the Arras Memorial, which commemorates 34,785 soldiers with no known grave who died in the Arras sector.

 His name was added to his parents' gravestone in Cheriton Road Cemetery, Folkestone.
-His older brother William, of the Royal Engineers, died in 1920, aged 37, and is buried in the cemetery with a CWGC headstone so his death was recognised as a result of his war service.
+His older brother William, of the Royal Engineers, died in 1920, aged 37, and is buried in the cemetery with a Commonwealth War Graves Commission (CWGC) headstone, so his death was recognised as a result of his war service.

-His name is listed in the Roll of Honour for the City of Glasgow, his address given as 419 St Vincent Street, the location of the dental surgery belonging to his brother Edward.
+Tull's name is listed in the Roll of Honour for the City of Glasgow, his address given as 419 St. Vincent Street, the location of the dental surgery belonging to his brother Edward.

 Tull's name appeared on the war memorial at North Board School, Folkestone, unveiled on 29 April 1921.
 He is named on the Folkestone War Memorial, at the top of the Road of Remembrance in Folkestone, and in Dover his name is on the town war memorial outside Maison Dieu House, and on the parish memorial at River.

 On 11 July 1999, Northampton Town F.C. unveiled a memorial wall to Tull in a garden of remembrance at Sixfields Stadium.
 The text, written by Tull's biographer, Phil Vasili, reads:

 Through his actions, W. D. J. Tull ridiculed the barriers of ignorance that tried to deny people of colour equality with their contemporaries.
 His life stands testament to a determination to confront those people and those obstacles that sought to diminish him and the world in which he lived.
 It reveals a man, though rendered breathless in his prime, whose strong heart still beats loudly.
-A road behind the North Stand (The Dave Bowen Stand) at Sixfields Stadium is named Walter Tull Way, and a public house, adjacent to the stadium, bears his name.
+A road behind the North Stand (The Dave Bowen Stand) at Sixfields Stadium is named Walter Tull Way, and a public house adjacent to the stadium bears his name.

-On 28 July 2004, Tottenham Hotspur and Rangers contested the "Walter Tull Memorial Cup".
-Rangers won the Cup, defeating Spurs 2–0 with goals from Dado Pršo and Nacho Novo.

 In 2010, a planning application to erect a bronze memorial statue of Tull in Geraldine Mary Harmsworth Park close to the Imperial War Museum in London, was refused by Southwark London Borough Council.